Oats upma (1 piece)

 Portion Control

-Start by reducing the serving size of your oats upma.
-Smaller portions will have a lesser impact on your blood sugar levels.
+Reduce the serving size of oats upma.
+Smaller portions can help in moderating blood sugar levels.

-Incorporate a source of protein such as a boiled egg, some tofu, or a handful of nuts like almonds or walnuts to your meal.
-This can help slow down the absorption of carbohydrates.
+Add a source of lean protein like boiled eggs, tofu, or low-fat yogurt to your meal.
+Protein helps slow down the absorption of carbohydrates.

-Use steel-cut oats instead of instant or rolled oats, as they are less processed and can have a slower impact on blood sugar levels.
+Use steel-cut oats instead of instant oats as they are less processed and have a more gradual effect on blood sugar.

 Stay Hydrated